Recurrent Pregnancy Loss Clinic

 Locations & Appointments

 We offer access to world-class care, closer to home.
-Visit us at one of our three locations in the Chicagoland area: Chicago, Highland Park, or Oakbrook Terrace.
+Visit us at one of our four locations in the Chicagoland area: Chicago, Geneva, Highland Park, or Oakbrook Terrace.

 To schedule an appointment, call 312.695.7269 (TTY: 711).

 - The Practice Committee of the American Society for Reproductive Medicine.
 Evaluation and treatment of RPL: a committee opinion.
 Fertil Steril.
 2012;98:1103-11.

 - Brigham SA, Conlon C, Farquharson RG.
 A longitudinal study of pregnancy outcome following idiopathic recurrent miscarriage.
 Hum Reprod.
 1999;14:2868-71.